sonertari/SSLproxy/README.md

 SSLsplit accepts all certificates including self-signed ones.
 See [The Risks of SSL Inspection](https://insights.sei.cmu.edu/cert/2015/03/the-risks-of-ssl-inspection.html) for the reasons of this difference.

-SSLproxy does not automagically redirect any network traffic.
-To actually implement a proxy, you also need to redirect the traffic to the system running SSLproxy.
-Your options include running SSLproxy on a legitimate router, ARP spoofing, ND spoofing, DNS poisoning, deploying a rogue access point (e.g. using hostap mode), physical recabling, malicious VLAN reconfiguration or route injection, /etc/hosts modification and so on.

 As SSLproxy is based on SSLsplit, this is a modified SSLsplit README file.
 See the manual page sslproxy(1) for details on using SSLproxy and setting up